Personal finance experience

 Interface refinement

-Built a clearer visual system around legibility, budget status cues, and more consistent patterns across core screens.
+Built a clearer visual system around legibility, budget status cues, transaction readability, feature consistency, and clearer financial signals across core screens.

 User understanding